foo-dogsquared/one-for-all/README.md

 # one-for-all
 A single web page for most of the popular search engines.

-Well, there are still some things I want to implement someday.
-So there's that. 😶
+Well, not the one of the most elegant solution but it works and there are still some things I want to implement someday.
+So expect this to be improved... someday (still not close to elegance, though). 😂

 ## List of available search engines so far:
 - cdnjs